One-Minute Book Reviews

 4) Each review on this blog has several distinctive elements.
 One is that it lists the best and worst lines in the book.
 Another is that it lists the name of the editor if he or she is identified clearly in the acknowledgments.
 A third is that if a book gets panned, it may suggest another book you might enjoy more.

 5) One-Minute Book Reviews covers all kinds of books but focuses partly on achieving parity for groups of writers often slighted by other media.
 These include women, poets, and authors of books from small presses or other countries.
 At least 50 percent of the reviews cover books by female authors.
-Posts typically alternate on a female-author/male-author basis.
-There’s no literary reason for the alternation.
-It’s just the easiest way to stay honest.

 Please click on the “FAQ” page for more information about this site, including an explanation of why One-Minute Book Reviews doesn’t accept books from from publishers and how titles are selected for review on the site.
 The “FAQ” page has answers to questions often asked by readers, book publicists and others.

-(c) 2006, 2007 Janice Harayda.
+(c) 2006, 2011 Janice Harayda.
 All rights reserved.

 Blog at WordPress.com.